Saturday, May 2, 2026

 Sasha: That was fast.
 Okay, me too.
 I get 11 this time for initiative.

 Ariel: 9.
 Yuck.
 Uh ...
-I'm looking at Doc Suck again.
+I'm looking at Doc Suck again with Scarlett's power.

 Sasha: He's got the 2 and the X. My number 1 is Storm Shadow, who's going to try taking out Cross-Eyes right here, baby.
 Woohoo!
 4 skulls!